umbraco/UmbracoDocs/umbraco-workflow/content-reviews.md

 ![Content Reviews Dashboard](images/Content-review-dashboard.png)

-Clicking on the content node takes you to the content node in the **Content** section where you can see the Content review message banner.
+Clicking on the content node takes you to the content node in the **Content** section where you can see the Content review banner.
+Content nodes display a banner when the node has passed its review date.
+The review banner is only displayed to users assigned as reviewers for the node (refer to permissions for more information).

 ![Content Review Message Banner](images/content-review-message-banner.png)

 Clicking on **Mark as reviewed** allows the review group member to mark the content as reviewed.
 Optionally, the review group member can also set the next review date on the content node.
+The next review date must fall inside the review period set in the content reviews settings.

 ![Content Review Date](images/content-review-date.png)